alla-akiyeva/liri-node-app/README.md

 ### Command 2: Searching for a song

-Here is an example of using the `spotify-this` command to search for the song "In The End" by Linkin Park.
+Here is an example of using the `spotify-this` command to search for "In The End" by Linkin Park (`node liri spotify-this in the end`).

 ![](/assets/Song.gif)